 All test results are released directly to you and will not be released to anyone else.
-If you are taking the test at an event, please allow four to six weeks for notification of your results.
 If you are taking the test at a computer based testing center, your results are provided at the completion of the exam.

 All candidates who become certified coders may have their names published in a newsletter, website or other public forum.